numediart/speak_with_style_demo/README.md

 In this demo, we interpolate between neutral and each style.

-Only the number corresponding to neutral and the category with which we interploate are non-zero.
+Only the number corresponding to neutral and the category with which we interpolate are non-zero.
 The sum of the numbers of a code is one.

 Example: